siddiq10-star/MERN_CRUD-APP/README.md

 DELETE	/api/website/crud/delete/:id	Delete a record PUT	/api/website/crud/updateData/:id	Update a record

-📸 Screenshots
-(Add screenshots of your UI here if needed)

 📜 License
 This project is open-source and free to use under the MIT License.